The Private Defender Program

 After graduating from the University of California at Davis and then Hastings College of the Law, Myra was appointed to defend her first case for the PDP in 1973.
 During the 40 years that she has defended the indigent people of San Mateo County, Myra has handled virtually every kind of criminal case.
 She is a veteran of many murder trials, and was the first woman to act as lead defense counsel in a death penalty case in San Mateo County.
 In addition to homicides and serious felonies, she had a special interest in representing clients whose cases were related to mental health issues, including Sexually Violent Predators, people involuntarily confined to mental hospitals under the terms of the Lanterman-Petris-Short Act, and those who have been hospitalized after being found not guilty by reason of insanity.
 Myra is a member of the National Legal Aid and Defender Association’s American Council of Chief Defenders, California Attorneys for Criminal Justice and the California Public Defenders Association.

-To learn more about the Private Defender Program and the great things it offers, please click on the image below to read the 2012-2013 PDP Annual Report created by John S. Digiacinto, Chief Defender.
+To learn more about the Private Defender Program and the great things it offers, please click on the image above or read the 2014-2015 PDP Annual Report, created by John S. Digiacinto, Chief Defender.